y938/lung_cancer_detection_app/readme.md

 ### Training the Model for Better Accuracy

-To improve the model accuracy, you can train your own model using Google Colab.
+To improve the model accuracy(i used free version of colab), you can train your own model using Google Colab.
 Follow these steps:

 1. Open `lung.ipynb` in Google Colab.
 2. Increase the image size and batch size for better accuracy.